 Will Triploid Grass Carp Work for You?

-Triploid grass carp are inexpensive compared to most other aquatic vegetation control methods because of their ten plus years of effectiveness.
+Also Triploid grass carp are inexpensive compared to most other aquatic vegetation control methods because of their estimated ten plus years lifespan of effectiveness.
 Keep in mind, however, that the types of plants these fish prefer may also be important for sportfish habitat and waterfowl food.
 Aquatic vegetation can be important in maintaining good fish communities and providing food for other wildlife species.
 Stocking grass carp may also result in algae blooms and reduced water clarity.

-- Are sterile and will not reproduce.
+- They're sterile and will not reproduce.

 - Are only distantly related to the undesirable European carp, and share few of their habits.